Creative Legal Solutions

 A power of attorney is your authorization to appoint another person or persons to act for you during your lifetime.
 The most common type of power of attorney is a durable power of attorney that is effective upon acceptance by your agent.
 We can counsel you on the different types of powers of attorney to suit your particular needs.
 We strongly recommend that every person have a valid power of attorney in place.
 If something were to happen, and you did not have a power of attorney in place, your family would be required to obtain a court order to take action on your behalf.
 This expensive alternative can be avoided by having a power of attorney in place.

-This document governs the care and treatment you wish to receive should you be in an end of life stage.
+This document allows you to appoint a Health Care Agent to make medical decisions on your behalf if you are not able to make those decisions yourself, and it also governs the care and treatment you wish to receive should you be in an end of life stage.
 We will counsel you on the appropriate completion of this document so that your intentions are honored at this stage of life.